Strong momentum but patient ECB – Deutsche Bank

 Strong momentum but patient ECB – Deutsche BankBy Sandeep Kanihama

-Analysts at Deutsche Bank suggests that their central case scenario is a patient ECB as they expect that the ECB should be reassured by broadly unchanged ﬁnancial conditions after their decision to slow the pace of QE.
+Research Team at Deutsche Bank suggests that their central case scenario is a patient ECB as they should be reassured by broadly unchanged ﬁnancial conditions after their decision to slow the pace of QE.

 Key Quotes